Gekkio/gb-hardware/GB-LIVE32/README.markdown

 * Supports both PIC18F45K50 and PIC18LF45K50.
 If you use the LF version, you *must* populate the zero-ohm resistor to supply VUSB3V3.
 If you use the F version, you *must not* populate the zero-ohm resistor.
-* All bus transceivers can be normal versions (without H in the part name) or bus hold versions (with H in the part name).
-Bus hold is probably better to keep the buses in a known state when a Game Boy is not connected or is powered down.
+* All bus transceivers should be normal versions (without H in the part name.
+  The GB CPU has pullups on data and address buses so they never float completely.
 * The crude BAT54C-based power source switching probably draws power from the Game Boy even when USB is connected.
 * Indicator LEDs use resistors with high values to minimize power consumption.